rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 = Comprehensive setup =

 A more comprehensive setup process and guide to configuration is as follows.
-If you are installing the plugin through the admin dashboard, you'll be able to skip most of the early steps.

 1. Locate your WordPress install on the file system
 1. Extract the contents of `wordpress-mobile-pack.zip` into `wp-content/plugins`